rich98/STEM-Series-3_word_passgen/README.md

 The script reads a list of words from a text file.
 It then randomly selects three words, capitalizes them, and concatenates them.
 It also generates a random special character and a two-digit number, and appends them to the end of the password.
 The password is then displayed in the GUI.

-## Setup
+## Setup for versions before 1.1

 Update line six, enter a path to your wordlist.
 A wordlist has been provided it has thousands of words.
 Lines 8, 9 and 10 control word miniuim length.

+## UPDATE: versions after 1.1

+For version 1.1 the word file has to be in the same directory as the python script, no need to udate the script

 ## Usage